 There are two ways to initiate these projects:

-- Work with the Neighborhood Conservation Advisory Committee to submit a priority project that has been identified in your Arlington Neighborhoods Plan to the County Board for funding approval; or
+- Work with the Arlington Neighborhoods Advisory Committee (ArNAC) to submit a priority project that has been identified in your Arlington Neighborhoods Plan to the County Board for funding approval; or

-- Submit a resident, Neighborhood Conservation Representative or Civic Association request.
+- Submit a resident, ArNAC, or Civic Association request.
 Arlington Neighborhoods Program staff determine if a project request requires an amendment to the existing Arlington Neighborhoods Plan and will work with the civic association to decide if the requested project should become a priority.

 After the Board approves projects for funding, they go through a planning and design process.
 For each type of project, the process differs slightly.
 For example, new streetlights require a petition is signed by 60 percent of affected residents and park projects trigger a field study.